Sociology

 HSRIC: Health services research Information Central

 Health Services Research Information Central is a great source of data relevant to the health services field of practice and academics.
-It is a portal where internet links to the research resources such as reports, articles, and group discussions are provided.
+It is a portal where internet links to research resources such as reports, articles, and group discussions are provided.
 A massive body of health services research resources can be explored here to base further research and investigation into the public health field.
 Federal and non-federal data repositories, health statistics, surveys, and international resources are included in the portal.

 Fast Stats

-Instant access to the statistics on the topic of public health and its importance is available on this site arranged alphabetically.
-A huge number of publications is available on the site which leads to more data sources, existing statistics, and relevant material containing web pages.
+Instant access to the statistics on the topic of public health and its importance is available on this site, arranged alphabetically.
+A huge number of publications is available on the site, which leads to more data sources, existing statistics, and relevant material containing web pages.

 Minnesota Public Health Data Access